 What not to automate (yet)

-A few things that look automatable but should stay human in 2026:
+A few things that look automatable but should stay human in 2026, and the reason matters as much as the rule.

 How to roll this out without breaking things